kasirajanss93/klaviyo-weather/Readme.md

 System Design

-- As a best practice, the UI layer is keep away from the backend.
-If in future the code has to be extended to mobile apps and for integration.
+- As a best practice, the UI layer is kept away from the backend.
+If in future the code can be extended to mobile apps and for integration with other systems.
 The REST API can be used to develop on top of it.

-- Django rest framework is used in the backend for all the CRUD and db interactions
+- Django rest framework is used in the backend for all the CRUD and DB interactions

 - As mentioned in the specification Wunderground API has been used to get the details of the current weather and historical data to come up with the personalized message for the users

+- The current timezone of the user based on location is fetched from Wunderground API and stored as part of the db model to improve performance.
+This field is widely used to send of email based on timezone

 - For email notification SendGrid has been used.
 SendGrid provides python API interface to send out emails

-- Each of the modules has been separated out and exposed an an REST API.
+- Each of the modules has been separated out and exposed as  REST API.
 Details of APIs is listed below in   the API documentation section

 -----------------------------------------------------------------------------------------------